 Regular crane inspections will not only keep you in compliance with regulatory agencies like OSHA, ASME, and CMAA, but they will also help to keep your personnel safe, cut down on expensive downtime, and extend the life of the equipment.

-With all of the parts that can malfunction, deteriorate or break, creating different checklists based on different parts of the standard OSHA 1910.179 Crane Inspection will help you easily manage these tasks and make inspections easier.
-Using maintenance management software like CMMS, the checklists can be attached right to the work order, which means that the tasks will have to be completed before the work order can be closed out.
+With all of the parts that can malfunction, deteriorate or break, creating different checklists based on other parts of the standard OSHA 1910.179 Crane Inspection will help you easily manage these tasks and make inspections easier.
+Using maintenance management software like CMMS, the checklists can be attached right to the work order, which means that the functions will have to be completed before the work order can be closed out.
 For those tasks that are really critical, you can capture electronic signatures and always know that the tasks were completed, and who was responsible for the repair or inspection.

 Spare Parts Inventory

-Maximizing equipment uptime and minimizing downtime for maintenance is essential in any manufacturing operation.
-When a machine or piece of equipment breaks down, you can call on the maintenance specialist that you have on staff or your go-to crane technician to save the day.
 Having these professionals on hand also provides further assurance that the machinery is operating properly, making your staff safer.
 Providing them with the right spare parts for the cranes and hoists in your facility can make a difference.
-Your list may be different based on the age of your equipment, and the status of your last inspection, but having essential spare parts on hand, such as those that are frequent wear items, can help you save downtime and you back up and running quickly.
+Your list may be different based on the age of your equipment and the status of your last inspection, but having essential spare parts on hand, such as those that are frequent wear items, can help you save downtime and you back up and running quickly.

 Maintaining historic repair records and manufacturers’ recommendations will give you the ability to establish a timeframe and baseline when specific parts should be replaced or repaired.
-Maintaining these records will also save you a lot of money in tracking down parts because you didn’t have them in inventory, which could incur not only the expense of the parts but the rush shipping.
+Maintaining these records will also save you a lot of money in tracking down parts because you didn’t have them in inventory, which could incur not only the expense of the parts but also the rush shipping.

 Some maintenance management software automates this process and will provide you with alerts as inventory goes below the threshold that you have defined.
 These systems give you the ability to automatically place orders, adjust inventory levels for returned orders and streamline your inventory process.